 - Impulses travel from one neuron to another by crossing synapses.

-- Nerves can be categorized based on function: afferent and efferent.
+- Nerves can be categorised based on function: afferent and efferent.

 - Afferent nerves conduct sensory information to the central nervous system.